 Thanks to Mondo Macabro, Rocha and Madrid, who died in 1996, may finally achieve some kind of cinema immortality for The Killer of Dolls, which should attract a cult following for its sheer weirdness and obsessive tone.
 To be sure, there are plenty of flaws.
 It was such a low-budget production that no retakes were allowed resulting in uneven performances and awkward continuity.
 Some of the camerawork is shaky with an over reliance on the zoom lens and certain visual motifs like doll heads, mannequins and plastic body parts become needlessly repetitive.
-Yet, in a strange way, these defects also contribute to the film’s off-kilter nature which achieves something approaching a delirious dream state.
+Yet, in a strange way, these defects also contribute to the film’s off-kilter nature which achieves something approaching a deranged alternate universe.

 [Spoiler alert] Even though The Killer of Dolls was promoted as a horror film in the style and manner of Italian giallos of the period like Hatchet for a Honeymoon and The Bird With the Crystal Plumage, it is neither a straightforward slasher film or even a mystery thriller since the killer’s identity is revealed early in the film.
-Think of it more as a psychological case study with large portions of it told through from the point of view of a seriously deranged individual.
+Think of it more as a psychological case study with large portions of it told through from the point of view of a seriously disturbed individual.